LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

 are identical to the sequential and OpenMP variants above.

-Here is a policy that will distribute the row indices across CUDA thread blocks and column indices across threads in each block:
+Here is a policy that will distribute the row indices across CUDA thread blocks and column indices across threads in the x dimension of each block:

 .. literalinclude:: ../../../../examples/tut_matrix-multiply.cpp
-   :start-after: _matmult_3lambdakernel_ompcollapse_start
+   :start-after: _matmult_3lambdakernel_cuda_start
-   :end-before: _matmult_3lambdakernel_ompcollapse_end
+   :end-before: _matmult_3lambdakernel_cuda_end
    :language: C++

 This is equivalent to defining a CUDA kernel with the lambda body inside